jbraekr/a-frame-node-pad/README.md

 Click and drag on desktop.
 Open it on a smartphone and use the device motion sensors.
 Or [plug in a VR headset](https://webvr.rocks)!

+## Next Steps

+use budo locally, as in builerplate.

 ## Glitch Docu

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy and update live.